Double strangeness pentaquarks and other exotic hadrons in the $\Xi_b \to \Xi\ J/\Psi\ \phi$ decay: Molecular resonances in S=-2 sector

 We also have checked that the variations of cut off value, of $\kappa_c$ and $\kappa_{cc}$ parameters (related to explicit violation of SU(4) symmetry) lead to some variations of the resonance position and properties, but the appearance of a pole is a robust outcome in all calculations both for PB and VB cases \cite{Marse-Valera:2022khy}.

-Thus we have shown that in a simple model with realistic parameters we have been able to dynamically generate three pentaquarks with doubly strangeness and hidden charm.
-Shortly after our first results have been published \cite{Marse-Valera:2022khy}, another study performed with a similar model appeared \cite{Roca:2024nsi}, where similar pentaquarks have been generated in the same mass region, but with much smaller widths.
-The main reason for this differences, as it is explained by the authors of \cite{Roca:2024nsi}, is the $-1/\sqrt{3}$ factor that appears in their $C{ij}$ constants for the $\eta_c\Xi$ and $J/\psi\Xi$ channels.
-We checked that by adopting our matrix to the values \cite{Roca:2024nsi}, our model generates resonance practically at the same place, but with a smaller width of about $22~{\rm MeV}$.
-Our states are still generated at a bit higher energies, what makes it easier for them to decay into the $\eta_c\Xi$ or the $J/\psi\Xi$ channels increasing their width.
+Thus we have shown that a simple model with realistic parameters does generate three pentaquarks with double strangeness and hidden charm.
+Shortly after our first results were published \cite{Marse-Valera:2022khy}, another study performed with a similar model \cite{Roca:2024nsi} predicted pentaquarks in the same mass region, but with much smaller widths.
+As explained in Ref.~\cite{Roca:2024nsi}, the main reason for this difference is the relative factor of $-1/\sqrt{3}$ factor multiplying their $\bar{D}_s\Xi_c'\to \eta_c\Xi$ and $\bar{D}\Omega_c \to \eta_c\Xi$ transitions.
+Indeed, we have checked that implementing theses factors our model generates resonances practically at the same place as before but with a smaller width of about $22~{\rm MeV}$.
+This width is still about twice as that found in \cite{Roca:2024nsi} because our model also contemplates the additional $\bar{D}_s\Xi_c$ channel with a sizable coupling to $\eta_c\Xi$, the primary final decaying state.